HokyeeJau/fangroup/README.md

 # fangroup
-This is a repo for storing the fangroup website based on Django.
+ A website for fangroup via Django